 For example, if you were having a problem with your Plot command:

-one approach would be to try to remove the options one at a time until the issue is no longer present.
-This will help indicate which option could be causing the problems, and can help focus the issue without the rest of the “clutter”.
+If you are not sure which options are relevant, try removing the options one at a time until the issue is no longer present.
+This will help indicate which options are relevant to the issue.

 Minimize the content that the example relies on